cyberark/conjur-authn-k8s-client/design/fips-compliance.md

 both FIPS & Non-FIPS versions).

 If no customer-facing changes are introduced, we will not need to add documentation.
+The current design does not introduce any customer-facing changes.

 ## Version update